ibmresilient/resilient-reference/tech_workshop/README.md

 ## Step 21: *Testing the function*

+* We now need to install the function, cd into the fn_first_function directory then run `pip install -e .`

 * Lets test our workflow and function code, go to the terminal and start `resilient-circuits` you are looking for the first function connections in the list.
 This means everything is ready.
   ![screenshot](./screenshots/119.png)